-WaterNow Alliance and Western Resource Advocates (WRA) are partnering with the Ruedi Water and Power Authority (RWAPA), a consortium of the local governments in the Roaring Fork Watershed, to support their goal, identified in their Regional Water Efficiency Plan, to develop unified outdoor watering standards.
+WaterNow Alliance and Western Resource Advocates (WRA) are partnered with the Ruedi Water and Power Authority (RWAPA), a consortium of the local governments in the Roaring Fork Watershed (RFW), to support their goal, identified in their Regional Water Efficiency Plan, to develop unified outdoor watering standards.
 The goal of this project was to help ensure an adequate water supply for future generations and enhance the environmental, recreational, and agricultural values unique to the watershed.

 Facing decades of drought, limited upstream water storage, and a drier future, the RFW must explore all options for using less water.
 All the water providers in the RFW have established annual water conservation goals and many are motivated by water wise stewardship.
 However, existing outdoor watering standards vary (i.e., time of day and day of week) across the jurisdictions.
 This creates communication and compliance challenges, particularly for the many residents, landscape professionals, property managers, and others who live and work in the different jurisdictions of Aspen, Basalt, Carbondale, Glenwood Springs, Snowmass Village, and other unincorporated areas of Eagle and Pitkin counties.
 RWAPA, with support from the water providers, aimed to develop and implement unified outdoor watering standards across the watershed to create a consistent message, help alleviate confusion, increase compliance, and improve water efficiency practices.
 In partnership with RWAPA, WaterNow and WRA carried out a phased approach to inform the development of the unified outdoor water standards, implementation plan, and education and outreach strategy.